 These can easily be mistaken for mid and upper back pain.
-However, if there is persistent soreness or irritation it could mean a more significant health issue associated with the kidneys could be present.
+However, persistent soreness or irritation could mean a more significant health issue associated with the kidneys could be present.

-If there is a feeling of kidney pain it is possible to come from one of two places and/or both.
+If there is a feeling of kidney pain, it can come from one of two places and/or both.
 This could be distension/ballooning of the capsule called the ureter that surrounds the kidneys.
-The ureters are the tubes that are attached to each kidney and transport urine from the kidneys to the bladder.
+The ureters are the tubes attached to each kidney and transport urine from the kidneys to the bladder.
 Urine contains salts and minerals.
-These minerals can clump together creating a kidney stone and block the ureters.
+These minerals can clump together, creating a kidney stone and blocking the ureters.
 The ureter contracts from the stone that is creating the blockage.

 A kidney infection could be another cause of back pain.
-Kidney infection/s are typically caused by bacteria.
+Bacteria typically cause kidney infection/s.
 A dull throbbing could be sensed in the middle and/or upper back.

 Signs and symptoms associated with infection often include back, side, and groin pain as well as a combination of symptoms like: